 Here’s an example of an e-gaming company’s approach to targeted email marketing.

 By segmenting your email subscribers into specific groups, it becomes easy to craft such targeted email messages.
-Even though the communication with your email list is not one-on-one, it has the same effect when you use personal and behavioural data.
+Even though the communication with your email list is not one-on-one, it has the same effect when you use personal and behavioral data.
 This way, your email campaigns not only become targeted but also engaging.

 5 Real Benefits of Targeted Email Marketing